HarukiMoriarty/FlowLog-Reproduction/README.md

 Notes:
 - You need sudo privileges; the script installs packages and configures Docker.
 - After the script completes, re-login (or reboot) so docker group membership takes effect, and run: `source ~/.bashrc` to pick up PATH updates.
+- The arithmetic feature in FlowLog is **not stable** at the moment.
+Currently, we only guarantee that the **SSSP** program runs successfully with arithmetic enabled.
+By default, all reproduction scripts use the `main` branch of FlowLog.
+If you specifically want to benchmark **SSSP** with arithmetic, please manually switch FlowLog to the `nemo_arithmetic` branch before running.

 ## Reproduce Table 1